 ← Back to Creatures

-Crystalhorn Behemoth - Vesselborn Codex
+Crystalhorn Behemoth — VESSELBORN Codex

 Origin: Deep oceans surrounding the Permanently Uncharted Continent

-The Crystalhorn Behemoth is an extremely rare, limbless, serpent-like aquatic species native to the deep oceans surrounding Geba’s Permanently Uncharted Continent, its most distinctive feature a massive horn-like structure of dense, white crystalline tissue that emits a blinding glow when exposed to strong light and measures 600–3,000 meters in length positioned forward along the head.
-The body is long, flexible, and prismatic in skin texture, refracting ambient light into shifting colors, with proportionally small eyes suggesting reliance on non-visual senses, while estimated total body length reaches 12–80 kilometers and weight ranges from 1.2 to 4 million tonnes.
-No juveniles have been recorded, pointing to an extremely long lifespan, and fewer than five sightings have ever occurred, with one deceased individual discovered beached on the northern coast of Kela during the Era of Absolute Expansion, showing signs of external trauma though the cause of death remains unknown and no similar-sized predator has been confirmed.
-Remains of that specimen were harvested for experimental fuel applications in contemporary rocket propulsion systems and the outer skin studied for its structural resilience and partially used in basic armor prototypes of the time, with no industrial replication achieved, while the preserved horn was taken to the Imperial capital on the Geban Continent and placed in the center of a civic structure, where it remains publicly visible and often mistaken for a monument or architectural remnant.
-All remaining fuel derived from its tissues is owned and heavily guarded by Veykar Propulsion and Imperia Research.
-The species is presumed extant but unobservable under current conditions, with no living specimens captured or studied directly.
+Fewer than five sightings have ever occurred.
+One deceased individual was discovered beached on the northern coast of Kela during the Era of Absolute Expansion, showing signs of external trauma though the cause of death remains unknown and no similar-sized predator has been confirmed.
+The remains of that specimen were harvested for experimental fuel applications in contemporary rocket propulsion systems and the outer skin studied for its structural resilience and partially used in basic armor prototypes of the time, with no industrial replication achieved.
+The preserved horn was taken to the imperial capital on the Geban Continent and placed in the center of a civic structure, where it remains publicly visible and is often mistaken for a monument or architectural remnant.

 About Vesselborn

-Vesselborn is the story of Geba — a world that has carried an empire for six thousand years.
+Vesselborn is the story of Geba, a world that has carried an empire for six thousand years.

-It begins with Vaer’karesh, who unites five nations into the first empire and fixes a common language and law.
+It begins with Vaer'karesh, who unites five nations into the first empire and fixes a common language and law.
 Across the ages, the empire fights and finally breaks Thazvaar, welcomes Jeyrha through engineering and diplomacy, and liberates Berinu by choice.
-In Ngorrhal, the people of the mountain passes lose their ancestral name and are permanently renamed the Frost Sentinels, whose strength helps secure imperial rule.
+In Ngorrhal, the greatest warriors of the mountain passes become the Frost Sentinels, whose strength helps secure imperial rule.
 The Haavu cannon systems cement that dominance.

 At its height, the empire spans continents and raises relay towers that bind cities, coasts, and passes into one network.
-Assassinations and civil wars follow — the Fracture — but the answer is not a vacuum.
-The Shadow Rule forms from imperial networks and manufactures peace, ending the warlord broadcasts and taking the world back from collapse.
+The last emperor is assassinated and the throne shatters.
+Civil wars consume the planet.
+But the answer is not collapse.
+The Shadow Rule forms from what the empire left behind, ends the warlord broadcasts, and holds the world together without a crown.
 They are the empire made quiet: continuity without ceremony.

-Stories range from relay-field defenses and inland recoveries to city governance and frontier resettlement; from rail lines and air programs that stitch regions together to festivals and work crews where culture and politics collide; from Frost Sentinel memory to families choosing the safety of hub clearings or the risk beyond the grid.
+Stories range from relay field defenses and inland recoveries to city governance and frontier resettlement; from airship crews racing through volcanic caverns to truth seekers embedding in syndicate operations; from arena fighters practicing an ancient faith through combat to families choosing the safety of hub clearings or the risk beyond the grid.

 This is Geba.